blog

 Mistake 3: Poor records and documentation

 Relying on manual logs and practices that can be traced back decades is still commonplace.
-Logs filed away somewhere in old lever arch files, held on clipboards scattered around the shop floor or even on various spreadsheets stored on different servers never create the right impression on an auditor who wants to see records that are complete, legible and controlled.
+Logs filed away somewhere in old lever arch files, held on clipboards scattered around the shop floor or even on various spreadsheets stored on different servers do not create the right impression on an auditor who wants to see records that are complete, legible and controlled.

 This can cost the organisation dearly, with audit failures and inability to prove compliance leading to sanctions, fines or a complete cessation of production until practices are changed and shown to be under control.